 Dawson came from a middle-class family and went to work for a firm of solicitors at the age of 16.
-Over the next few years he persued his amateur interest in fossils and geology in general, to the extent that he became an 'honorary collector' of the British Museum and a fellow of the Geological Society at the age of just 21.
+Over the next few years he pursued his amateur interest in fossils and geology in general, to the extent that he became an 'honourary collector' of the British Museum and a fellow of the Geological Society at the age of just 21.
 Within two years, however, he was to perpetrate his first fraud, filing down an animal tooth to suggest the discovery of a new species.
 From 1891 onwards Dawson was involved in a series of finds that gained him the title of fellow of the Society of Antiquaries by 1895.
 Russell examines these finds in his book and proves that most of them were hoaxes.

-It then appears that Dawson sought a fellowship at the Royal
+> It then appears that Dawson sought a fellowship at the Royal

 Society and decided that the best way to achieve this would be to discover the 'missing link'.
-From 1909 to 1912 Dawson made a series of finds in and near Piltdown, that culminated in a skull that was part human and part ape and was acknowledged as the missing link.
+From 1909 to 1912 Dawson made a series of finds in and near Piltdown that culminated in a skull that seemed part human and part ape and was acknowledged as the missing link.
 It was not until discoveries of more early human remains were made over the next few decades and dating techniques improved that Piltdown man was exposed as a hoax.
-For over forty years, Dawson had tricked almost everyone, from family and friends to the academic world.
-This master forger man is finally unmasked in the book and all his secrets laid bare.
-Russell's lively and informative writing style combines clear analysis of the facts with all the elements of an intriguing story.
-November 1953, the London Star wrote that it was 'The Biggest Scientific Hoax of the Century'.
+For over 40 years, Dawson had tricked almost everyone, from family and friends to the academic world.
+This master-forger is unmasked in the book and all his secrets laid bare.
+Russell's lively and informative writing style combines clear analysis of the facts and all the elements of an intriguing story.

-This book is an investigation into the hoax and the chief culprit, Chalres Dawson.
-But it is more than just a thrilling whodunnit, it is a fascinating examination of a series of discoveries made by Dawson, culminating in Piltdown man.
-Dawson was a respected solicitor and a notable figure in Sussex, he was an amateur archaeologist, geologist and an antiquarian.
-But as Russell says, 'He was all these things and more.
-He was also a first-rate forger, fraudster, fabricator, hoaxer, manipulator, trickster and liar...
-He was indeed a veritable Jekyll and Hyde'.
-In his well researched The Celts: Origins, Myths & Inventions, by John Collis (£19.99) This is an extremely complex book that, in describing a group of peoples, the Celts, explains that it is less an identifiable group then a concept that has changed over the years.
-Although written by the Professor of Archaeology, Collis says that, 'anyone dealing with the Celts has to range over a number of different disciplines: classical texts and historical criticism; linguistics; archaeology; art history; genetics; anthropology'.
-These topics form the chapters of the book and Collis also looks at how definitions of the Celts have altered over the years and in different parts of Europe.
+The Celts: Origins, Myths & Inventions, by John Collis (£19.99)

+This is an extremely complex book that, in describing the Celts explains that the name defines less an identifiable group than a concept that has changed over the years.
+Although the author is a Professor of Archaeology, Collis says: 'anyone dealing with the Celts has to range over a number of different disciplines: classical texts and historical criticism; linguistics; archaeology; art history; genetics; anthropology'.
+These topics form the chapters of the book, and Collis also looks at how definitions of the Celts have altered over the years and in different parts of Europe.

 After an exhaustive study of the Celts and all that they have meant, Collis looks at current controversies surrounding them.
 He succinctly concludes with a series of points that summarise his radical reinterpretation of the Celts.